 Contactless Trips

-For our services to be easy-to-use and attractive to riders, paying for a trip should be seamless and require little more than a simple tap of a card or smartphone.
-Measuring the percentage of trips that use “contactless” payment methods can help us understand how easy this point of the journey is for riders.
+For our services to be easy-to-use and attractive to riders, paying for a trip should be seamless and require little more than a tap of a transit card, bank card or smartphone.
+Measuring the percentage of trips that use these “contactless” payment methods can help us understand how easy this point of the journey is for riders.
+We are adding new fare products to SEPTA Key to match your travel needs and currently piloting mobile ticketing to give you more contactless ways to pay.

 Deliver a Seamless Transit Network